saketranjan3/DataFile/README.md

 # DataFiles
-Modal Analysis of Real-World Fuel Efficiency and CO2 Emissions of Heavy Drayage Trucks: A Case Study in Port Internal Transfer Operations
+Carbon Emission Intensity Modeling in Port Freight Operations using eXplainable AI in Real-World Conditions